Drug information provided by: IBM Micromedex

 This medicine may increase the amount of sugar in your blood.
 Check with your doctor right away if you have increased thirst or urination.
-Your doctor may give you insulin or other medicines that can lower the amount of sugar in your blood.
+Diabetic patients should check their blood sugar more frequently with this medicine.

-While you are being treated with temsirolimus, and after you stop treatment with it, do not have any immunizations (vaccinations) without your doctor's approval.
-Temsirolimus may lower your body's resistance and there is a chance you might get the infection the vaccine is meant to prevent.
-In addition, other persons living in your household should not get live vaccines (eg, nasal flu virus vaccine, measles, mumps, or rubella vaccine, oral polio vaccine, BCG, yellow fever vaccine, varicella vaccine, or TY21a typhoid vaccine).
-Try to avoid being around persons who have received live vaccines.
-Do not get close to them, and do not stay in the same room with them for very long.
-If you cannot take these precautions, you should consider wearing a protective face mask that covers the nose and mouth.
+While you are being treated with temsirolimus, and after you stop treatment with it, do not have any immunizations (vaccines) without your doctor's approval.
+Temsirolimus may lower your body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
+In addition, you should not be around other persons living in your household who receive live virus vaccines because there is a chance they could pass the virus on to you.
+Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
+Do not get close to them and do not stay in the same room with them for very long.
+If you have questions about this, talk to your doctor.

-Treatment with temsirolimus may also increase the chance of getting other infections.
-If you can, avoid people with colds or other infections.
-If you think you are getting a cold or other infection, check with your doctor.
+Temsirolimus may increase the risk of getting infections, including an infection called Pneumocystis jiroveci pneumonia or PJP.
+Try to avoid people with colds or other infections.
+If you think you are getting an infection, check with your doctor right away.

 This medicine may cause a serious lung problem.
-Check with your doctor immediately if you are having tightness in the chest, shortness of breath, difficulty with breathing, or wheezing.
+Check with your doctor right away if you have tightness in the chest or difficulty with breathing.

 Temsirolimus may increase your cholesterol and fats in the blood.
-If this condition occurs, your doctor may give you a medicine to lower the cholesterol and fats.
+If this occurs, your doctor may give you a medicine to lower your blood cholesterol levels.